Javatpoint Logo

 • The kind of transcendental atmosphere that he seeks to create in his poetical writings.

-If we talk about the novel and short stories of Rabindranath Tagore, we can say that he was the novelist of ideas.
-The following lines of Ralph fox suited to the Tagore:
+If we talk about the novel and short stories of Rabindranath Tagore, we can say that he was a novelist of ideas.
+The following lines of Ralph Fox suited to the Tagore:

-"The novelist therefore has a special responsibility both to the present and the past of his country.
-What he inherits from the past is important, because it shows the sections of his country's cultural heritage which have meaning today.
-What he says of the present is important, because he is assumed to be expressing what is most vital in the spirit of his time.
-It may be objected that the novelist is not concerned with other people's attitude to his work.
-What he inherits what he expresses is strictly his own offair."
+"The novelist, therefore, has a special responsibility to the present and the past of his country.
+What he inherits from the past is important because it shows the sections of his country's cultural heritage which have meaning today.
+What he says of the present is important because he is assumed to be expressing what is most vital in the spirit of his time.
+It may be objected that the novelist is not concerned with other people's attitudes to his work.
+What he inherits, what he expresses is strictly his affair."

-Names of Tagore fictions in Bengali and their English translations
+Names of Tagore Fiction in Bengali and Their English Translations

 Tagore, all the novels were written in Bengali, but three novels, The Wreck (1921), Gora (1923) and The Home and the World (1919), were translated into English.
 We can trace a spirit of humanism and universalism in his novels as there is an influence of ancient grantha like Upnishadas on it.
 Due to his deep consciousness, he was well aware of his surrounding as well as the problems of mankind.
 He had deep sympathy for the poor and downtrodden.

-His novels are basically the social novel which portrays the problems of human life.
+His novels are social novel which portrays the problems of human life.
 Like in The Wreck, he portrays the problems of marriage.
 The novel is full of uncertainty and chances.
-There were two marriage parties sailing on a boat.
+Two marriage parties were sailing on a boat.
 Unfortunately, the boat is drowned, and only two people on the boat could be saved.
 They are Kamala, one of the brides, and Ramesh, one of the bridegrooms.
 However, in the end, Kamala meets his husband, and the story ends happily.

 That which day and night I have been longing for, but which I could not be, today, at last, I have become.
-Today I am really an Indian!
-In me, there is no longer any opposition between Hindu, Musalman, and Christian.
+Today I am an Indian!
+In me, there is no longer any opposition between Hinduism, Musalman, and Christianity.
 Today every cast in India is my cast.

-The home and the world is also a political novel.
-Through this novel, Tagore portrays the different ways of freedom fighters for independence of the country and, by the end, also suggests the right way.
-The novel revolves around the three characters Bimla, Sandip and Nikhil.
+The Home and the World is also a political novel.
+Through this novel, Tagore portrays the different ways of freedom fighters for the independence of the country and, by the end, also suggests the right way.
+The novel revolves around three characters Bimla, Sandip and Nikhil.
 Nikhil adopts the non-violence way for the freedom struggle, and Sandip follows the violent way.
 Bimala, who is the wife of Nikhil first influenced by Sandip's ways of freedom struggle and also develops relations with him.
 But finally, she comes back and accepts the non-violence way of her husband, Nikhil.
-In this novel, Tagore conveys the method of non-violence is the right way that every Indian should follow for their struggle for independence.
+In this novel, Tagore conveys the method of non-violence is the right way that every Indian should follow in their struggle for independence.

 Homecoming is a tragic story of Phatik, who, after going to Calcutta, always remember his home and wants to come back.
 There is a feeling of nostalgia.
-He was unable to come out from this feeling and finally fell ill that proved fatal for him.
+He could not escape from this feeling and finally fell ill, which proved fatal.
 In the story The Night and the Skeleton, he portrays supernatural suggestions.
-He portrays the social problems in My Fair Neighbor, in which he exposes the cast system; in Babus of Nayanjore, he portrays the family fights, and in the Wife's Letter, he discloses the modern woman.
-He portrays the romance in his story The Hungry Stone and Victory.
+He portrays the social problems in My Fair Neighbor, in which he exposes the cast system; in Babus of Nayanjore, he portrays the family fights; and in The Wife's Letter, he discloses the modern woman.
+He portrays romance in his story The Hungry Stone and Victory.
 So overall, Tagore wrote short stories in a different area that influenced the development of the Indian English novel.
-His novels, as well as short stories, are basically social and realistic in nature.
-Through these writings, Tagore exposes the evils and drawbacks of society and at the same time also gives suggestions about a man or society that how these should be.
+His novels, as well as short stories, are social and realistic.
+Through these writings, Tagore exposes the evils and drawbacks of society and, at the same time, also gives suggestions about a man or society and how these should be.

 Tagore wrote only one book originally in English, Thought Relics (1921).
 All his other books are translations.

-List of Tagore's English translation with publishing year:
+List of Tagore's English Translations with Publishing Year

 1. Chitra (1914)